 $ Hello World Debug! # Switch IDE to Release mode, repeat $ Hello World Release!

 #ifdef _DEBUG to switch between debug and release message.

 In the repository, there is already a

-from conans import ConanFile, MSBuild class HelloConan(ConanFile): name = "hello" version = "0.1" license = "MIT" url = "https://github.com/memsharded/hello_vs" settings = "os", "compiler", "build_type", "arch" exports_sources = "src/*", "build/*" def build(self): msbuild = MSBuild(self) msbuild.build("build/HelloLib/HelloLib.sln") def package(self): self.copy("*.h", dst="include", src="src") self.copy("*.lib", dst="lib", keep_path=False) def package_info(self): self.cpp_info.libs = ["HelloLib"]
+from conans import ConanFile, MSBuild class HelloConan(ConanFile): name = "Hello" version = "0.1" license = "MIT" url = "https://github.com/memsharded/hello_vs" settings = "os", "compiler", "build_type", "arch" exports_sources = "src/*", "build/*" def build(self): msbuild = MSBuild(self) msbuild.build("build/HelloLib/HelloLib.sln") def package(self): self.copy("*.h", dst="include", src="src") self.copy("*.lib", dst="lib", keep_path=False) def package_info(self): self.cpp_info.libs = ["HelloLib"]

 This recipe is using the MSBuild() build helper to build the

-If our recipe has
+If our recipe had

 MSBUILD helper will also take care of inject all the needed

 information from the requirements, as include directories, library names, definitions, flags etc